Things Not to Do in Dubrovnik: 40 Local Tips to Avoid Tourist Mistakes

 Don't Forget Your Passport!

-It's a border-crossing necessity for day trips to Montenegro and Bosnia-Herzegovina.
+It's a border-crossing necessity for a day trip to Montenegro or Bosnia-Herzegovina.
 Ensure you have it on you and that it's valid to avoid unexpected border-crossing delays.
 I believe you don't want to be the one causing a hold-up.

 Don't Challenge It - A Single-Entry Schengen Visa Means No Re-Entry!